TBS-EACPD/infobase/docs/ts-tips-guide.md

 [Interfaces](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#differences-between-type-aliases-and-interfaces) - In most cases, interface will be used to define the prop types that are accepted by a component

+**Note: frequently check your terminal pane running webpack.
+This should always be free of typescript errors!
+Webpack will still build the code anyways, and may still work fine despite the errors.**

+In terms of file extensions, label the files containing React JSX as a `.tsx` file while the other files can be labelled as `.ts`

 ## Importing modules
 Typescript by nature does not allow you to import a file with endings `.ts` and `.tsx`, however, webpack will automatically search for these files so that we don't have to provide a file type declaration.